 We place all our patients on a comprehensive nutritional program, starting with an anti-inflammatory, allergen-free diet, a potent multivitamin, and enough vitamin D to bring the blood level into the 50–80 ng/mL range.
 Vitamin D plays a key role in immune function, and research reveals clear associations between deficiencies and autoimmune disorders.
 We also emphasize fish oil and curcumin, natural anti-inflammatories that help regulate inflammatory cytokines, reduce pain and swelling, and ameliorate the disease process.

-One prescription drug is a must for anyone suffering with an autoimmune disorder: low-dose naltrexone (LDN).
+One prescription drug is a must for anyone suffering with an autoimmune disorder: LDN.
 Very small doses of this medication have a profound effect on the immune system, not by suppressing or boosting but by balancing it.
 LDN is a godsend for treating autoimmune diseases.
 Vicki had a severe form of MS that affected her balance, speech, and memory and left her depressed and essentially housebound—until she discovered LDN.
 Days after starting on it, her pain and energy improved.
 Within six months, her symptoms of autoimmune disease resolved and she was off all other medications.